jhu99/GRNLMM/README.md

 The experimental code implementation in the paper can be viewed in applications folder.

 ## Citation
-Jialu Hu, Bin Lian, Haohui Zhang, Tao Wang, Yongtian Wang, Xuequn Shang, Inference of gene co-expression networks from single-cell transcriptome data based on variance decomposition analysis (unpublished).
+Bin Lian, Haohui Zhang, Tao Wang, Yongtian Wang, Xuequn Shang, Ahmad Aziz, Jialu Hu，Inference of gene coexpression networks from single-cell transcriptome data based on variance decomposition analysis (submitted)